Primary Election Date

 How do I find my district’s race section?

 The Free Voters Guide this year will be entirely online and available exclusively through this website.
-When the guide is available in February, you will simply just enter in your address on this site and we will provide voter guide information for your particular candidates, based on your address.
+When the guide is available in late February, you will simply just enter in your address on this site and we will provide voter guide information for your particular candidates, based on your address.
 It’s that simple!

 Do I need a photo ID to vote in person?